briankoser/sfc-listeners-guide/episodes/0219-the-council-of-nerdcea-convenes-and-other-news.md

   <q class="matt">Oh good.
 And just three years too late this time, so that's not bad for Christians!</q>
 </div>

-Matt finished <i class="work-title">Flight of the Angels</i>.
+Matt finished {% workTitle "Flight of the Angels" %}.
 He's already finished two books this year to start his Reading Revolution.

 Take That, Science: scientists create glow in the dark pigs